graphitemaster/neothyne/README.md

 ## Philosphy

-Neothyne is a game/engine with a focus on matching that of idTech3/Q3A in terms of visual fidelity.
-At its core, Neothyne is a relatively simple engine with a focus on providing a minimum set of features to make a twitch shooter.
+A modern dependency free game engine to make a twitch shooter with

 ## Status

-As of late Neothyne is just a piece of tech which, while primitive in nature, embodies the following:
+As of late Neothyne is just an engine offering

 * Efficent KD-tree (which allows for)
   * Efficent static and sweeping collision detection